 2. Machine Age and Condition

 Older machines and those with worn components drift faster.
 If your machine is more than 10 years old or has significant hours, consider increasing calibration frequency.
+Pairing calibration with CNC repair when needed keeps machines at peak performance.

-3. Environmental Conditions
+3. Environmental Conditions in New England

 New England's dramatic temperature swings affect machine geometry.
 A machine that sits in a non-climate-controlled shop in Vermont or Maine will need more frequent calibration than one in a temperature-controlled facility.